ftchirou/faical.dev/src/spaced-repetition-swift-2/README.md

 With *E-Factor* and quality of response defined above, we can rewrite our initial implementation of SuperMemo to take into account each card's level of difficulty.

 We start by changing our `nextInterval` function to take a `Card` instead of a `Deck` in parameter.
-This is needed because in our next version, each card will have a different repetition interval based on its *E-Factor*.
+This is needed because in our new implementation, each card will have a different repetition interval based on its *E-Factor*.

 ```swift
 func nextInterval(for card: Card) -> TimeInterval {